 LAP.
-The ChaLearn LAP dataset [10] contains 4699 images collectively age labeled using two web-based applications.
+The ChaLearn LAP dataset (Escalera et al. 2015) contains 4699 images collectively age labeled using two webbased applications.
 According to the organizers of the LAP challenge this is the largest dataset on apparent age estimation.
-Each age label is the averaged opinion of at least 10 independent users.
+Each age label is the averaged opinion of at least ten independent users.
 Additionally, the standard deviation σ is also provided for each age label.
 The LAP dataset is split into 2476 images for training, 1136 images for validation and 1087 images for testing.
-The age distribution is very similar in all the three sets of the LAP datasets.
-Regarding the distribution of ages, the LAP datasets covers the 20 - 40 years interval the best.
+The age distribution is very similar in all the three sets of the LAP dataset.
+Regarding the distribution of ages, the LAP datasets covers the 20-40 years interval the best.
 For the [0, 15] and [65, 100] age intervals it suffers from a small number of images per year.